 Related: How to read charts

-Auditory masking comes into play during repeated “Ohs” that act as interludes throughout the ballad.
+Masking comes into play during repeated “Ohs” that act as interludes throughout the ballad.
 Skip ahead to 1:05 to hear this: you should be able to hear the same breathy sounds resonating from her concentric “Ohs,” but can’t because the low-frequency kick drum and synth beats make it hard to perceive.
-Generally, the Anker SoundCore Liberty Neo sound much better than one would expect, but reproduction of nuanced details isn’t stellar.

-Can I use the Anker SoundCore Liberty Neo for phone calls?
+Can you use the Anker Soundcore Liberty Neo for phone calls?

-Absolutely.
-All things considered, the microphone is great.
-The slight de-emphasis from 20-250Hz is probably intentional as a means of combating the proximity effect—when low frequencies are distorted as a speaker gets too close to the microphone.
+All things considered, the Liberty Neo microphone is very good.
 While my voice doesn’t sound completely accurate, speech intelligibility is there; this is the most important thing when considering a good headset microphone.

 How does Liberty Neo compare to other true wireless earbuds?

-The Anker SoundCore Liberty Neo is oddly priced at $40, making it a weird in between for people considering things like the Anker SoundCore Life P2 ($60), or JLab Go Air ($30).
+The Anker Soundcore Liberty Neo is oddly priced at $40, making it a weird in-between for people considering things like the Anker Soundcore Life A1 ($50), or JLab Go Air ($30).

-The JLab Go Air is $10 less than the Liberty Neo, which may not seem like a lot but that makes the Go Air 25% cheaper than Anker SoundCore headset.
-People who want just the bare essentials should get the JLab Go Air: they’re smaller and lighter than the Liberty Neo, are IP44 dust and water-resistant, and support quick charging.
-Both JLab and Anker SoundCore’s earbuds claim five hours of playtime on a single charge, but tested under identical conditions, the Liberty Neo outlasted the GO Air by nearly 45 minutes.
+The JLab GO Air is $10 less than the Liberty Neo, which may not seem like a lot but that makes the Go Air 25% cheaper than Anker Soundcore headset.
+People who want just the bare essentials should get the JLab Go Air: it’s smaller and lighter than the Liberty Neo, are IP44 dust and water-resistant, and supports quick charging.
+Both JLab and Anker Soundcore’s earbuds claim five hours of playtime on a single charge, but tested under identical conditions, the Liberty Neo outlasts the GO Air by nearly 45 minutes.

 What are the benefits to spending an extra $10 for the Liberty Neo?
 Sound and mic quality are much better with the Liberty Neo than with the GO Air.
 Microphone quality, in particular, is night and day between the two headsets, so if your days are filled with phone calls, get the Liberty Neo instead.